Peierls substitution for magnetic Bloch bands: The effective Hamiltonian as a pseudodifferential operator

 The Berry connection coefficient $\mathcal{A}$ is given by

 where the components $\mathcal{A}_j$ are computed from the function $\varphi$ constructed in Proposition~\ref{varphi} as

 \end{cor}

 The two terms in the subprincipal symbol have the following physical meaning: Since $\nabla E_n(k)$ is the velocity of a particle with quasi-momentum $k$ in the $n$th band, the term in brackets is the Lorentz force on the particle.
-Since the average curvature of the Berry connection of $2\pi \theta$ per lattice cell of $\Gamma^*$ is contained in the $\theta$-quantization, the effective Berry connection coefficient $\mathcal{A}$ contains the local deviation of the Berry curvature from the mean value.
+Since the $\theta$-quantization takes into account the integrated curvature of the Berry connection of $2\pi \theta$ per lattice cell of $\Gamma^*$, the curvature form of the effective Berry connection coefficient $\mathcal{A}$ integrates to zero.
 The second term in $h_1$ is a correction to the energy known as Rammal-Wilkinson term.
 For the case $\theta=0$ we recover the first order correction to Peierls substitution established in \cite{PST03b}.